npadley/SublimeBeyondCompare/README.md

 ===========
 The Sublime Text FileMerge plugin is a modified version of the excellent [WinMerge](https://github.com/SublimeText/WinMerge) plugin.

-[FileMerge](https://developer.apple.com/xcode/features/) is a nice GUI file difference difference engine that is freely available for Mac OS X. This package adds support to Sublime Text 2 and 3 for allowing you to diff the last two active views, even if they are in different Sublime windows.
+[FileMerge](https://developer.apple.com/xcode/features/) is a nice GUI file difference engine that is freely available for Mac OS X. This package adds support to Sublime Text 2 and 3 for allowing you to diff the last two active views, even if they are in different Sublime windows.

 Package Installation
 ====================